Updated on May 7th 2021

 The preparatory steps for signing a contract requires the collection of personal data from the Client including, Client’s collaborators participating to the negotiation until the signature of the contract.
 Likewise, the execution of a contract also requires an exchange of personal data between the parties to the contract.
 It applies to PENTALOG and its Clients.

-Next to the Prospects category, we can also count the Contacts when creating an account on the Website (e.g. MyPentalog, a request for information sent to PENTALOG via its Website or a request for a price list).
+Besides the Prospects category, we can also count the Contacts when creating an account on our Website (e.g. to request for about an information available on our Website or to request for a price list, to obtain further information about our services, receive specific information or interact with PENTALOG, etc.)

 “Supplier” means any entity which usually or punctually provides services and/or goods or a set of services and/goods to PENTALOG or an affiliate of PENTALOG GROUP.
 “Suppliers” also includes all employees of a services provider or a potential services provider of PENTLOG or to an affiliate of PENTALOG GROUP.